JustinBrow/Misc-Programming/DeleteTool/README.md

 ## DeleteTool
-File/Folder GPOs can't make decisions based on file properties.
+File/Folder GPOs and FSLogix redirections can't make decisions based on file properties.
 Thus "DeleteTool" was born.

 ### Usage V1
 Delete files/folders from `AppData\Local\Temp` and `Z:\Downloads` if they are older than 7 days.